pwaller/go2ll-talk/README.md

 3) The goal of this program then is to translate from one IR to the other.

-In order to do show some output, we use `printf`, which we steal from `libc`, C's runtime.
+To show some output, we use `printf`, which we steal from `libc`, C's runtime.
 When we compile the resulting intermediate `clang`, the C frontend, which happens to be able to compile `.ll` (LLVM's "assembly" format).

 This compiler is not at all general.
 It supports only the `+` operator and calling the `println` function (which is actually libc's printf function).
 So it can't do very much.
 But hopefully that simplicity is also what allows some newcomers to understand it.